R-CNN for object detection

 In order to improve localization performance, the authors include a bounding-box regression step to learn corrections in the predicted bounding box location and size.

-• Equation 3: dâ‚–(P) where â‚– can belong to (x, y, h or w) is the predicted transformation. Äœ signifies the corrected predicted box calculated using the original predicted box and the predicted transformation dâ‚–(P).
+- Equation 3: dₖ(P) where ₖ can belong to (x, y, h or w) is the predicted transformation. Ĝ signifies the corrected predicted box calculated using the original predicted box P and the predicted transformation dₖ(P).

-• Other notes: The algorithm only learns from a predicted box P if it is near at least one groundtruth box.
-Each predicted box is mapped to its groundtruth by choosing the groundtruth box with which it has a maximum overlap (provided it has an IoU overlap of at least 0.6).
+Hence, dâ‚–(P) = wâ‚–áµ€ Φ₅(P) where wâ‚– is the vector of learnable model parameters.
+Note that Φ₅ is dependent on the actual image features. wâ‚– is learnt by optimizing the regularized least-squares objective function shown in the second line of equation 4. - Other notes: The algorithm only learns from a predicted box P if it is near at least one groundtruth box.
+Each predicted box P is mapped to its groundtruth by choosing the groundtruth box with which it has a maximum overlap (provided it has an IoU overlap of at least 0.6).
 A separate transformation is learnt for each class of the detection task.

 The final output of stage 3: For all the positive region proposals of each class predicted from the SVM, we have an accurate, corrected bounding box around the object.